kxue43/dot-files/docs/content/notes/debian-12-desktop.md

+---
+author: Ke Xue
+title: Debian 12 Desktop
+date: 2025-10-27T13:41:19-04:00
+draft: false
+layout: docs
-# Set up a Debian 12 as Developer Machine
+description: Set up a Debian 12 Linux desktop as developer machine.
+tags:
+- Linux
+- dev machine
+---

-This document covers how to set up an `x86_64` Debian 12 as a developer machine.
-It provides installation steps, and a few baseline dot files as a GitHub release asset.
+This document covers how to set up an x64 Debian 12 as a developer machine.
 It is geared towards Go, Java, Python and JavaScript development.

-All commands in this README should be executed from the user's home directory.
+All commands on this page should be executed from the user's home directory.

-Don't use Wayland.
-VSCode doesn't work well with it.
-Use Xorg.

-Don't use KDE Plasma.
-Use Gnome Desktop.
-KDE doesn't work well with the integrated terminal of VSCode.
-There's something wrong with its login shell configuration.

 ## Install Nvidia drivers.